vikreinok/beantimer/README.md

 <h3>Bean timer</h3>

-Have You ever wondered What takes up all the time during application startup?
-Well one peace of the puzzle is bean which take too much time to initialize.
+Have You ever wondered what takes up all the time during application startup?
+Well, a peace of the puzzle could be couple of beans which take too much time to initialize.

 ... is a small tool which measures bean initialization time and order during application startup.

 There is a small spring boot app which collects and presents all data.

-How to start?
+How to use bean timer?

 **Build agent:**